-Equally as important as speech development, your child will start to make significant gains in his/her motor development.
-The following behaviors are generally seen in children throughout their first year:
+Equally as important as speech development, your child will start to make significant gains in his/her motor activity.
+The following behaviors relating to motor development are generally seen in children throughout their first year:

 - 0-2 months = achieves visual focus (can look at your face for periods of time), lifts head (prone)

 - 0-5 months = sits with support, mouths objects

 - 0-6 months = improved jaw control for chewing